Explore The Met's masterpieces with an art historian guide

 Up to 8 people

-Cancel for a full refund up to 24 hours before the tour start time.
-No refunds within 24 hours.
+Free cancellation with a full refund up to 24 hours before the tour start time.
+No refund is provided within 24 hours of the start time.
 No-shows and latecomers are charged the full price.

 Please arrive 10 minutes before the scheduled start time.